Scottish Americans

-Significant emigration from Scotland to America began in the 1700s, accelerating after the Jacobite rising of 1745, the steady degradation of clan structures, and the Highland Clearances.
 Even higher rates of emigration occurred after these times of social upheaval.
+In the second half of the 19th century, Scotland was losing to emigration, in the years 18551860, an amount equal to 28% of its natural population increase; this rose to 54% in 18811890 and 84% by 19011910.
 (Note: The ready availability of steamships for travel across the Atlantic greatly changed the economics of emigration.
 By 1870, the vast majority of those emigrating to North America traveled in steamships, whilst in the first half of the 1860s around 45% went in sailing ships.
-Whilst ticket prices were higher for steam, the length of the journey was substantially less (by sail, a voyage could be 6 weeks by the early part of the 20th century a steamship could take as little as 7 days).
-This was time that was not spent earning money - so the economics was strongly in favor of steamships.)
+Although ticket prices were higher for steam, the duration of the journey was substantially less (by sail, a voyage could be 6 weeks by the early part of the 20th century a steamship could take as little as 7 days).
+This was time that was not spent earning money - so the economics were strongly in favor of steamships.)

 In the 1920s, Scotland experienced a reduction in total population of 0.8%, totally absorbing the natural population increase of 7.2%: the U.S. and Canada were the most common destinations of these emigrants.
 (Note: From 1919 to 1938, out of a total of 494,093 emigrants from Scotland, 40% went to Canada and 36% to the United States.
 There was some reverse flow of emigrants; in the same period 49,714 people emigrated from the U.S. to Scotland the presumption being that most are returning emigrants.
 For reference, the population of Scotland in 1911 was 4,472,103.)
-Despite emphasis on the struggles and 'forced exile' of Jacobites and Highland clansmen in popular media, Scottish migration was mostly from the Lowland regions and its pressures included poverty and land clearance but also the variety of positive economic opportunities believed to be available.
+Despite emphasis on the struggles and 'forced exile' of Jacobites and Highland clansmen in popular media, Scottish migration was mostly from the Lowland regions.
+The vast bulk of Scottish emigration was at times when the domestic economy was doing well.
+The idea that the typical emigrant was escaping poverty is not supported by the evidence.
+Those who left, while being a diverse cross-section of all of Scottish society, included many whose abilities were considered by some to be a worrying loss to Scotland.

 Numbers

-Ethnically Scottish, but separated for centuries from mainstream society in Scotland where they were known as Tinkers.
-Some came to Canada after 1850 and to the United States in appreciable numbers after 1880.
-Over 100 distinct clans have been identified but total numbers not known.

 The table shows the ethnic Scottish population in the British colonies from 1700 to 1775.
 In 1700 the total population of the colonies was 250,888, of whom 223,071 (89%) were white and 3.0% were ethnically Scottish.